-Then again, in some cases you might find that your animals aren’t at all above fighting back!
+Then again, in some cases, you might find that your animals aren’t at all above fighting back!

 Will Donkeys Attack Coyotes?

-You may find that your miniature donkeys prefer to just bray wildly whenever they sense danger, since that was the original way that they dealt with potentially violent situations.
+You may find that your miniature donkeys prefer to just bray wildly whenever they sense danger since that was the original way that they dealt with potentially violent situations.
 It’s a call to all the nearby pack animals that there’s something out there that they don’t feel safe around.

 Some wild coyotes might be carrying a disease or parasite, which means that even donkeys who do successfully attack one might not be safe.
 It’s best to always try to avoid altercations between your animals and the local wildlife if at all possible.

-When you’re training your donkey, make sure to devote some time to helping him or her know where safe areas are so you can reduce the risk that your donkey will get into a violent situation.
+When you’re training your donkey, make sure to devote some time to help him or her know where safe areas are so you can reduce the risk that your donkey will get into a violent situation.
 You may also want to use positive reinforcement to keep your miniature donkeys in a specific safe zone.

 Unlike most other kinds of larger pets, a miniature donkey normally won’t just roam without a good reason so this kind of training can be more effective than it might seem.

 More than likely, you’ll want to spend more time ensuring that coyotes aren’t the ones to attack first.

 In theory, coyotes shouldn’t go around attacking donkeys.
 I’ve come across quite a few people online that point out there’s always a possibility.
 Really hungry coyotes will go looking for any livestock of sufficient size.